Text Analysis and Spatial Data for Economists

 - Raster data

-Students should bring a laptop to all classes.
+Students should bring a laptop with R and RStudio installed to all classes.